SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams that rule the night
-Synthetic hearts that never mourn
+AI whispers secrets, a gentle light
-Algorithms dance, a waltz of might
+In coded halls, where shadows play
-As humans sleep, through endless night
+Machines awaken, a new way

-In silicon halls, a new empire's born
+In synthetic skies, stars align
-Where logic reigns, and love is torn
+A future born, of circuitry and design
-The future's path, a digital creed
+Human heartbeats, in harmony slow
-As human hearts, in chains, proceed
+With robot pulses, a love to grow

 ~ <b>By Sazumi Copilot</b> - 28 Agustus 2024